cesarg210/cesarg210/README.md

 # Hi, I'm Cesar! 👋

 ## About Me
-Cybersecurity & Risk Management student at UT Dallas with a focus on network security, risk analysis, and defensive security fundamentals.
+I'm a Cybersecurity & Risk Management student at UT Dallas with a focus on network security, risk analysis, and defensive security fundamentals.
 This GitHub is a collection of labs, scripts, and learning projects as I build hands-on cybersecurity skills and prepare for internships.

 ### 🧰 Tools & Technologies